 Ever since I can remember I’ve loved being out in the bush.
 It was our backyard in Reedy Marsh when I was younger.
 I remember finding fallen trees full of dried bush honeycomb and my brother and I pretending we were explorers, discovering our surroundings for the first time.
-I remember bringing back a sick […]
+I have a memory of getting […]

 Mountain rocket (Bellendena montana), Central Plateau | Hasselblad 500cm | Portra 160 | Dev: Ikigai Camera

 Devils Gullet, Mersey Forest | Portra 400 | Hasselblad 500cm

 The world’s tallest heath plant, Pandani (Richea pandanifolia) is endemic to Tasmania and can grow up to 12 metres in height.
 I always love coming across these guys, for when you see them you know you’re in a pretty special place.
 Cradle Mountain | Kodak ColorPlus | Nikon F2 | Dev/scan | Ikigai Camera.

 Willow Court has been known by many names; Invalid Barracks, Colonial Hospital, Madhouse New Norfolk, Her Majesty’s Lunatic Asylum, Mental Diseases Hospital, Lachlan Park and Royal Derwent Hospital.
 Thankfully attitudes towards mental health have changed a bit over the years!
 The complex opened in 1827, 3 years before Port Arthur, making it the oldest asylum […]